willwangcc/knowledge/cornerstone/18-interview/technical-interview.md

 * We need to a maintain min-heap of size K+1 **throughout the algorithm**, so the **auxiliary** space complexity is O(K).
 * O(N), the space used when **considering each part** of the original string `ip`.
+* O(N), the space typically used by compilers in their implementation of sorting operations.  -- [Absolute Value Sort](https://www.pramp.com/challenge/4E4NW7NjbnHQEx1AxoXE)

 ### string